Customization APIs

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the Tag List method includes the following elements:

-• A response body containing a tag array in JSON.
-The array contains an element for each of the company's tags; each element contains information about that tag.
+• A response body with a JSON tag array with an element containing information for each of your tags.

-Note: For a description of the JSON name:value pairs in a tag object see Tag JSON.
+Note: For details of the JSON name/value pairs in a tag object, see Tag JSON.

 top | section